netsec-ethz/scion-tutorials/content/faq/troubleshooting.md

 *   Double-check that `Public IP` configured for this link in the SCIONLab website is correct

-*   Check that the border router interfaces are `active`
+*   Check that the border router interfaces are `active` (c.f.
+[Check the border router interface status](../config/check.md#check-the-border-router-interface-status)).

-    Inspect the log file of control service (`/var/log/scion/cs*.log`) for messages on `Activated interface ...`.

-    The mechanism for activating interfaces is based on regular keep-alive messages, sent by the control service at 1s intervals over all configured AS-interfaces.
+    The mechanism for activating interfaces is based on the "bidirectional forwarding detection" protocol -- in essence, the border-routers send keep-alive messages at regular intervals.
     In a packet trace, we should see these keep-alive messages in both directions.
     It can be useful to use `wireshark` or `tcpdump` to determine whether these packets are sent and received.
-    These small (~190 bytes) and regular packets are usually easy to spot in the packet trace.
+    These small (~100 bytes) and regular packets are usually easy to spot in the packet trace.

 *   Ensure the system clock is accurate.
 Drifts over 10s can cause issues.
 Use `ntpd` (or resort to `htpdate` if outgoing NTP cannot be unblocked in your infrastructure).